 I prefer phones with a metal back as they are more durable.
 Metal will bend and scratch, while glass will chip and eventually shatter.
 You may have to give up wireless charging when opting for a metal back, though longevity is ensured.
-Also decide that which would you rather have, a water resistant body or a removable battery.
+Also decide that which would you rather have, a water-resistant body or a removable battery.

 While some manufacturers do not allow you to expand storage, there are others that give you the option of using microSD cards.
 You can also find Dual sim phones with a hybrid slot, which allows you to choose between a second sim and a microSD card.
-The best option in my opinion is Dual sim phones with expandable storage.
+The best option, in my opinion, is Dual sim phones with expandable storage.
 If the battery is removable, it’s an added bonus.

 7. Battery life

 What use would a fully-equipped device be if it runs out of power when you need it the most.
 Probably the most important feature in a smartphone is the battery life.
-While most phone can get you through the day.
+While most phones can get you through the day.
 It depends on your usage patterns.
 Heavy users should look for battery capacity over 3000 mAh (Android devices).

 8. Charging speed

 Look for devices that offer fast/quick/ dash-charging.
-This features allows you to charge up to 50% of the battery in half an hour, while a full charge takes a little more than an hour.
+This feature allows you to charge up to 50% of the battery in half an hour, while a full charge takes a little more than an hour.
 This saves time each time you charge.
 Say you got home from work, you need to leave for a party, quick charging will fill your phone’s battery about halfway by the time you change and get ready.

 9. Wireless charging

-Wireless charging is still in it’s early stages.
+Wireless charging is still in its early stages.
 It is slower than regular charging and you need to buy a costly charging accessory for the same.
 The biggest downside of wireless charging is that when you pick your phone up to use, the charging stops.
 It is also said that this induction-based charging wears out the battery faster, which is one more reason to stay wired while charging.

 You may wonder, why this comes so low on the list.
 After all, it’s all about the computing performance, right?

 For instance: When I bought my Samsung Galaxy Note Edge back in September 2015, Snapdragon 810 was the latest processor, while this device used 805.
 There weren’t any major differences in performance, while the 810 was known for over-heating as well.
-This phone served me til the first week of 2018 without any slowdowns for more than two years.
+This phone served me till the first week of 2018 without any slowdowns for more than two years.

 On the other hand, processors which use a smaller manufacturing process (14nm vs 10 nm) benefit from less heat generation and better power efficiency.
 In the end, it’s for you to decide if you are willing to pay a premium price for these features.

-More RAM allows you to multi-task effectively, more apps can stay open without your device slowing down.
+More RAM allows you to multitask effectively, more apps can stay open without your device slowing down.
 If you like having multiple tabs open while browsing on your smartphone, having more RAM can help.
 There is no significant performance difference between DDR3 and DDR4 RAM so you can choose either.